 - At the NLC, qualifying teams for the preliminary round will participate in a round-robin event with each team participating in a minimum of two (2) 15–20 minute sessions.
 Bracket winners will be determined based on the highest cumulative profit.

-- For the final round, four (4) teams will compete in a 15–20 minute session.
+- Teams who have advanced to the final round will compete in a 15-20 minute session.
 The national winner will be determined based on the highest cumulative profit.

 The general event guidelines below are applicable to all national competitive events.
 Please review and follow these guidelines when competing at the national level.
 When competing at the state level, check the state guidelines since they may differ.